10 Best High Quality Consumer Defensive Stocks for December 2025

 Risk Factors

-- Significant revenue decline from portfolio transformation
+- Significant revenue decline requiring careful monitoring

-- Execution risk on reduced-risk product commercialization
+- Execution risk on product transition strategy

 - Litigation and compliance costs